JMS55/jms55.github.io/content/posts/2025_12_27_solari_bevy_0_18/index.md

 Lots of room for experimentation.

-Additionally as a final note on GI quality, currently one of Solari's worst form of artifacts is GI light leaks on the edges of objects.
+Additionally as a final note on GI quality, currently one of Solari's worst forms of artifacts is GI light leaks on the edges of objects.
 While hashing the surface normal helps, on curved surfaces and corners, it's not a perfect solution.

 And it's actually very easy to identify the cases where this happens.
 Light leaks tend to occur when the length of the ray querying the cache is less than the size of the cache cell.